leokan92/Contextual-bandit-Resnet-trading/README.md

 ## Plotting Results

-This is a example of a plot when comparing all the results of the four models proposed in the article
+This is a example of a plot when comparing all the results of the four models proposed in the article.
+All the plots and table generator are presented in the folder [plots and tables](run/plots and tables)

 <p align="center">
     <img src="https://raw.githubusercontent.com/leokan92/Contextual-bandit-Resnet-trading/main/images/test_btc.png?token=AINPHV254E7JCKAETMAPYVK72FHK6" width="640"\>